 When an ant colony needs to move their nest, they send out individual scouts who each investigate a separate area on behalf of the colony.
 The scouts then confer and are able to agree the best possible options based on the diverse explorations that each scout has made.
 In business we tend to send out the same documents for everyone to read before a meeting, which means that we homogenise people’s views in advance instead of keeping them diverse.
 So even if your team are not as diverse as you’d like, encourage them each to bring their individual perspectives into any decision-making session, having done their own investigation beforehand (for example each interviewing someone different, or investigating a different opportunity in advance), therefore representing, at the very least, a diversity of thinking before you start.

 If you have a team who are all the same gender or background, consider inviting in guest contributors, such as your customers or people from different industries to give their perspective, or do some market research to make sure you understand the views of a wider group of people beyond your office.

 No matter how diverse the team, the “good behaviour” rules still apply.
 Make sure that every team member commits to taking it in turn to speak, and genuinely listens to and understands each other’s viewpoints.
 Always think ants not sheep – encourage your team to be different and diverse, it will make your team more intelligent when they work together.

-Pam Hamilton is author of The Workshop Book.
-Please email@example.com if you would like to attend and for further details about Pam and her work, or visit paraffin.ltd.
+Pam Hamilton is author of The Workshop Book and Supercharged Teams.
+Please firstname.lastname@example.org if you would like to attend and for further details about Pam and her work, or visit paraffin.ltd.